AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 # Supported Features

 This is a list of currently supported features.
-Please also see the [Release Notes](../release/index.md) for a list of added newly added features
+Please also see the [Release Notes](../release-notes/index.md) for a list of newly added features

 ## Photoshop